 Guys and Girls please take a few moments to read my qsl policy towards the end of the page as this helps avoid problems and or delays in the return of your card.

 M5LRO is proud to be a member of the following societies or clubs :-

 Pictured above is the new QSL card with Bodium Castle on the front.
 Mni Tnx once again to Gennady UX5UO for some brilliant qsl cards.

 The M5 call is quite unique these days with only abt 270 remaining in the UK, originally a class A/B licence it gave us privaliges on all bands with 100watts.
-Once the CW requirement was abolished (worst thing to happen to Ham Radio) the authorities gave the M5's the option of changing to an M0 call and regardless of call we all got full A licence status-Quite happy with my M5 call.
+Once the CW requirement was abolished (worst thing to happen to Ham Radio) the authorities gave the M5's the option of changing to an M0 call and regardless of call we all got full 'A' licence status.
+Quite happy with my M5 call -I kept it!!

 K3 rig - my personal favourite.

 Please note, on the odd occasion that I do offer something for sale I NEVER take Western Union as a payment method - watch out for the scammers using other people's call-signs!